How to build WordPress on AWS

 # yum info php Loaded plugins: extras_suggestions, langpacks, priorities, update-motd Available Packages Name : php Arch : x86_64 Version : 5.4.16 Release : 46.amzn2.0.2 Size : 1.4 M Repo : amzn2-core/2/x86_64 Summary : PHP scripting language for creating dynamic web sites URL : http://www.php.net/ License : PHP and Zend and BSD Description : PHP is an HTML-embedded scripting language.
 PHP attempts to make it : easy for developers to write dynamically generated web pages.
 PHP also : offers built-in database integration for several commercial and : non-commercial database management systems, so writing a : database-enabled webpage with PHP is fairly simple.
 The most common : use of PHP coding is probably as a replacement for CGI scripts. : : The php package contains the module (often referred to as mod_php) : which adds support for the PHP language to Apache HTTP Server.

-epel repository installation
+Install the epel repository

 # yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm